drekka/Alchemic/object-factories.md

 ```

-## References

-References are an alternatice to singletons and templates.
-They are most useful when dealing with UI classes such as `UIViewController` instances.

-References tell the object factory not to create objects at all.
-Instead external code will create the object and give it to Alchemic to inject dependencies and manage from there on.

-The use case for this is view controllers.
-Typically they get created by storyboards.
-Upon creation, we can tell Alchemic to store a reference to it and inject it's dependencies.
-By storing the instance, Alchemic can then inject it into other objects.
+### Reference mode

+Often you cannot use Alchemic to create objects.
+For example, `UIViewController` instances created by story boards, or instances created by other APIs.
+However you can still use Alchemic to manage them, inject their dependencies, and then inject them into other objects when needed.

+To manage these instances, set a class object factories into reference mode.
+This tells Alchemic not to create objects.
+Instead it assumes that you will pass the object to it at some stage in the future.

 {{ site.lang-title-objc }}
 ```objc